code-dot-org/code-dot-org/dashboard/lib/pd/foorm/README.md

 The Foorm Survey Pipeline takes Foorm survey responses and summarizes them for visualization.
 The main entry point is SurveyReporter.get_workshop_report.
 SurveyReporter.get_workshop_report takes in a workshop id and returns a summary in the format described below.
-The path for calculating report from get_raw_data_for_workshop, given a workshop_id x, which is a workshop for course y (ex.
+The path for calculating a report, given a workshop_id x, which is a workshop for course y (ex.
 'CS Principles'), is:
+1. Get raw workshop data (SurveyReporter.get_raw_workshop_data).
+This gets the forms and responses for workshop_id.
-1. Summarize workshop x
+1. Summarize workshop x using raw workshop data
    1. FoormParser.parse_forms
    1. WorkshopSummarizer.summarize_answers_by_survey
 1. Get rollup question details